joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 This example retrieves all necessary datasets for evaluating near-surface temperature forecasts for the week starting May 19th 2025.

-Evaluating forecasts using retrieved data
+Evaluating Forecasts Using Retrieved Data
 ---------------------------------------------------
 After downloading the required weekly observations, climatological quintile boundaries and land fraction values, you can now evaluate your forecast.